MinhTranTuan3112/TTM-Music/README.md

 - Shuffle playlists
 - Search your favorite songs based on genres or artists

-# Wireframe or screenshots of the system: (Working On It)
+# Wireframe or screenshots of the system:

 ## The wireframe:
 ![](wireframe.png)